 With education, we humans are slowly but surely learning that the Pitbull is a sweet pup.
 He is popular on the ranch and as a therapy and emotional support dog because he is super in tune with human emotion.
 He is not recognized by the American Kennel Club (AKC).
 But he is recognized by the United Kennel Club (UKC).

 In the 1600s, Dutch, German, and Huguenot workers settled in South Africa to farm the land.
 They brought their giant guard dogs with them.
 Over time, these dogs were mixed to create another large breed suited to the African environment.
 It is believed that Bull types and Mastiffs were the main breeds to create the Boerboel.
 His two main roles were to protect farmers’ land and animals and to hunt big game to feed his family.

 His huge size and impressive power allow him to fight off lions and packs of snarling baboons.
-And this alone is enough to put most people off inviting him into their home.
+And this alone is enough to put most people off inviting him into their homes.
 But as the old saying goes, you should never judge a book by its cover.
 The Boerboel was bred to protect his humans, and as such, he forms a close bond with those he loves.
-And he is particularly fond of children.
+And he is particularly fond of most children.
 Like the Pitbull, he is also successful as a therapy dog.
-He is recognized by the AKC.
+The AKC recognizes this breed.